codevise/pageflow/entry_types/scrolled/doc/creating_themes/custom_colors_and_dimensions.md

 * `tooltip`: Override color options for the share and legal tooltips of the default navigation bar.

+* `cards_appearance`: Change content colors for sections using appearance "Card".

 * `external_links`: Override content color options for external link cards.